 Right/ Northeast on TX-118 N/ TX-17 through town

 After 0.6 mi, you will see a Porter’s Thriftway-Ft Davis with gas on right.

 Continue on TX-17/TX-118 for 0.2 more miles

 Go ~30 mi.

 Left onto RM-166 (scenic loop) to turn around.

-Turn around and return on TX-118 S going ~30 mi to Fort Davis, TX.
+Turn around and return on TX-118 S going ~30 mi (or ~15 mile if you turn around at the picnic area) to Fort Davis, TX.

 If desired, you can continue on TX-118 N to Kent and turn around there.
 The road starts straightening out after 30 mi but there is still good scenery.
 It is 55 mi to Kent from Fort Davis.
 There is no gas or food in Kent, TX.